Hall County 4-H Newsletters

 Call the Hall County Extension office for more information (308) 385-5088.

 Scholarships & Awards

 It's never too early to start preparing your 4-H records!
-Watch the archived Giving Your Best webinar series for more information about the 4-H Recognition Programs.
 Find out about the Nebraska 4-H Achievement Program, Diamond Clover program, as well as Volunteer/Club Recognition!
 Listed below are the award application forms.
-ALL AWARD APPLICATIONS ARE DUE TO THE EXTENSION OFFICE BY 5 PM ON OCTOBER 1, 2019.
+ALL AWARD APPLICATIONS ARE DUE TO THE EXTENSION OFFICE BY SEPTEMBER 15, 2024.
 Please feel free to contact the office with further questions.

 - Explanation of 4-H member Awards (pdf)

 - Nebraska 4-H Achievement Application: The Nebraska 4-H Achievement Application is a standard application form used for the selection of county and state award winners, including Nebraska delegates to National 4-H Congress and National 4-H Conference, as well as Nebraska 4-H Foundation scholarship award recipients.
 By having one single form that more closely resembles the kinds of questions being asked on college applications and in resumes, 4-H’ers will be better prepared to be college and job ready while keeping a record of their achievements.
 There is a Junior (ages 8-14) and Senior (ages 15-18) application: 4h.unl.edu/achievement-application.